samchon/tstl/README.md

   - Algorithms
   - Functors

 **TSTL** is an open-source project providing features of STL, migrated from *C++* to *TypeScript*.
-You can enjoy the STL's own specific *coantainers*, *algorithms* and *functors* in the JavaScript.
+You can enjoy the STL's own specific *containers*, *algorithms* and *functors* in the JavaScript.
 If TypeScript, you also can take advantage of type restrictions and generic programming with the TypeScript.

 Below components are list of provided objects in the **TSTL**.
 If you want to know more about the **TSTL**, then please read the [**Guide Documents**](https://github.com/samchon/tstl/wiki).